Florica Bagdasar: Dismissal and rehabilitation

-At the end of 1956, the wave of Stalinist terror had passed over, and Bagdasar began to be "rehabilitated" (along with the de-Stalinization program initiated by Nikita Khrushchev in the Soviet Union).
+At the end of 1956, Bagdasar began "rehabilitation" (along with the de-Stalinization program initiated by Nikita Khrushchev in the Soviet Union).
 She was asked to rejoin the party, which she refused.
 In October 1957 she was appointed vice-president of the Red Cross in Romania, a position in which she worked for several years.
 She was also given permission to travel abroad, and had the opportunity to visit her daughter in the United States several times.
-She continued to live in Romania until the end of her days in 1978, being treated by the government in a "quasi-particular" way as Valeriu Negru's states in an article: "she was tolerated politically, but not liked."
+She continued to live in Romania until her death in 1978, being treated by the government in a "quasi-particular" way.
+As Valeriu Negru's stated: "she was tolerated politically, but not liked."

-The dramatic end of Florica Bagdasar was described by American writer Saul Bellow in his novel The Dean's December.
+Florica Bagdasar’s death was described by American writer Saul Bellow in his novel The Dean's December.
 Saul Bellow accompanied his wife, Alexandra Bellow (formerly Alexandra Ionescu Tulcea), to Romania when her mother, Florica Bagdasar, was seriously ill and dying.
 Bagdasar is one of the main characters in that novel.